SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Wyze Sense Wyze Cam V3

 The Wyze Cam v3 isn’t a core component of the Wyze Sense starter kit, but I purchased one as an add-on.
 The third-generation, 1080p HD, plug-in camera came with some sweet upgrades over the original (V1) Wyze Cam.
-This includes things like a Starlight sensor for even sharper video quality, as well as more motion detection options.
+This includes things like a Starlight sensor for even sharper video quality at night, as well as more motion detection options.
 (Note: person, pet, and vehicle detection are available, too).
 The two features combine to record sharper images than V1, which you can learn more about in our full Wyze Cam review.

 The new V3 cam also came prepared for the outdoors, with IP65-rated protection from water and dust.
 The original V1 Wyze Cams had no such weather protection, so again, you’re looking at a more flexible camera that works both indoors or outdoors.
 Do keep in mind, though, that the Wyze Cam is still plug-in only, with no battery backup.